ibm-apiconnect/lifecycle/api-products.md

 ## Creation

-You can create product and API definitions by using our graphical design tool named API Designer, our online API Manager, or via the command line.
+You can create product and API definitions by using our graphical design tool named API Designer, our online API Manager, or via the `apic` command line.

-Here is a simple boiler plate product definition referencing two OpenAPI definitions with a single plan all serialized into a YAML
+Below is a simple boiler plate product definition referencing two OpenAPI definitions with a single plan all serialized into a YAML definition.
+It can be created via the following `apic` command line:

-file:
+`apic create:product --title "Climbon" --apis "routes.yaml ascents.yaml"`

 ```
 product: '1.0.0'

 info:
   name: climbon
-  title: ClimbOn
+  title: Climbon
   version: 1.0.0

 apis:
   'routes':
     $ref: routes.yaml
-  'ascents':
+  'trails':
-    $ref: ascents.yaml
+    $ref: trails.yaml

+gateways:
+  - datapower-gateway

 visibility:
   view: